bkirsh99/genomeLabel/README.md

                           --getStats cvg:fe-crm

         If <command(s)> is omitted, the default behaviour of the program is to generate a set of "raw files" and the "giggle_files" directory for a given region and biotype.
-The "raw files" include genome.bed (coding/noncoding exons, introns, intergenic regions), promoter.bed, repeat.bed, cr_module.bed, and f_element.bed, while the "giggle_files" is a directory tree of their breakdown into different categories and subcategories.
+The "raw files" include genome.bed (coding/noncoding exons, introns, intergenic regions), promoter.bed, repeat.bed, cr-module.bed, f-element.bed, and cat.bed, while the "giggle_files" is a directory tree of their breakdown into different categories and subcategories.
 These can be useful for customized manipulation to extract additional statistics or create more complex tracks via concatenation or application of external tools according to user needs.

 OPTIONS